vens8/Online-Class-Helper-Mac/README.md

   If your device prompts you that "OCH.app can't be opened because it's from an unidentified developer": System Preferenes > Security & Privacy and click on 'Open anyway'.
     - Open System Preferences
     - Open Security & Privacy
     - You'll see an button that says "open anyway".
 Click it and click "open" on the popup that opens.
-Then your application will run
+Then your application will run.

   The above mentioned steps would have to be done only for the first time you're installing OCH.

 - Set up your classes by going to the Add/Edit classes tab.
 You can also load a .dat/.txt template using the 'load file' button.
 So you can make and share templates of your classes with each other!